tasxatzial/2048-game/README.md

 ## Implementation

 * Variation of the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
-* Promises are used to ensure correct functionality and that animations complete properly, preventing the user from making the next move until the animations are finished.
+* Promises are used to ensure correct functionality and that animations complete properly.

 ## Customization